Cascadia-R/Using_R_With_Databases/README.md

 Please be sure to have the following software installed on your machine before the workshop date.
 If you already have [Virtual box](https://www.virtualbox.org/wiki/Downloads) and/or [Vagrant](https://www.vagrantup.com/) installed on your machine, you do not have to install the software below.
 Additional material will be provided during the workshop.

+### Note:

+- Please follow the instructions for your OS and architecture" should be enough (i.e install 32 bit software for a 32 bit machine and 64 bit software for a 64 bit machine.
+Needless to say, 64 bit binaries are not compatible with 32 OS and will result in software version incompatability.

 #### Windows Users

 Install virtual box for windows using the link below: